Act Yasukawa

 Yasukawa was known for temporarily incorporating the blindness in her right eye, an effect of Graves' Disease, into her persona by wearing an eyepatch.
 She was also known for commonly carrying a bottle of rum to the ring to spit at people as part of her performance.

+She returned to professional wrestling as a performer May 2021, working regularly for Actwres girl'Z sub-brand Action RING Girls as Hisen, before wrestling in Actwres girl'Z as Wild Bunny.
+On October 3, 2022, Wild Bunny would "go on hiatus" when Yasukawa would return under the name ACT after Wild Bunny's mask was attempted to be ripped off by Naru, awakening ACT once again.

 Professional wrestling career

 World Wonder Ring Stardom (2012–2016)

-Yasukawa made her pro wrestling debut On February 5, 2012, in a winning effort against Yuuri Haruka at the Shin-Kiba 1st Ring in Tokyo, Japan.
+Yasukawa made her pro wrestling debut On February 5, 2012, in a winning effort against Yuri Haruka at the Shin-Kiba 1st Ring in Tokyo, Japan.

 In the first month of 2013, Yasukawa captured her first pro wrestling championship alongside tag team partners Natsuki☆Taiyo and Saki Kashima.
 The trio won a tournament to decide the inaugural Artist of Stardom Champions.
 However, the team was forced to vacate their title three months later as a result of Act Yasukawa injuring her cervical spine.

 On November 4, 2013, Yasukawa defeated Dark Angel to win the Wonder of Stardom Championship in the puroresu-honored venue, Korakuen Hall.
 Yasukawa retained the championship until June 2014, when she was forced to vacate the title due to thyroid deterioration related to Graves' Disease.
 During this time, Yasukawa underwent cataract surgery.
-While in recovery,Yasukawa continued to be involved in Stardom shows by selling merchandise and being part of the ring crew.
+While in recovery, Yasukawa continued to be involved in Stardom shows by selling merchandise and being part of the ring crew.

 Yasukawa returned to the ring on December 7, 2014, teaming up with Kellie Skater in a losing effort against Kairi Hojo and Koguma.

 At the Stardom 4th Anniversary Show at Korakuen Hall, Yasukawa defeated Mayu Iwatani to win her second Wonder of Stardom Championship.
 She is the first of only three people thus far to hold the title twice.